sebapersson/PEtab.jl/docs/src/tutorials/sciml/standard_format.md

 \end{align*}
 ```

-where `NN(prey, predator)` is a feed-forward neural network taking prey and predator
+where `NN(prey, predator)` is a feed-forward neural network taking `prey` and `predator`
-abundances as input.
+abundances as input and returning a two-dimensional output.

 ## PEtab SciML import